-Jeannette has been director of the Bibliothèque Cantonale et Universitaire (BCU) Lausanne since 2008.
+Jeannette is President of LIBER since 2018, and has been director of the Bibliothèque Cantonale et Universitaire (BCU) Lausanne since 2008.
 She has overseen an extension of the main building of the university library and the implementation of a new ILS for the Renouvaud network of libraries of canton de Vaud (120 libraries).
-She is also Vice-President of LIBER, leads LIBER’s Conference Programme Committee and has been a member of Europeana’s Board since 2014.
+She also leads LIBER’s Conference Programme Committee and has been a member of Europeana’s Board since 2014.

 As a student, Jeannette studied Ancient History, Archeology and Egyptology at University of Fribourg, Switzerland.
 She then worked in the field of academic publishing at Redaction LIMC (Lexicon Iconographicum Mythologiae Classicae) in Basel.
 In 1992, she changed to the Swiss national museum in Zurich as Head of Photographic Collection where she had her first experiences in the digitization of photographic collections from 1992-1998.